Propylene Glycol For Skin: Benefits, Side Effects, & How To Use

 Illustration: StyleCraze Design Team

 Propylene glycol is present in many skin care products mainly because it helps skin retain its moisture and stay soft and smooth.
 But some believe using propylene glycol for skin is not safe as it is derived from petrolatum.
 However, it is safe to use on skin as the cosmetic-grade petrolatum is safer and more refined than commercially used petrolatum.
 Always perform a patch test before incorporating propylene glycol-containing skin care products to avoid any allergies.
-Consult a doctor immediately if you experience any allergic reactions or irritations.
+Consult a doctor specialized in dermatology immediately if you experience any allergic reactions or irritations.

 Frequently Asked Questions